concorder911220/image-processing-firebase/Readme.md

 ## Benchmark

 ai-stability-serivce's api key has credit limit so should heck the credit limit before using the service or please create new one

+After comparing Freepik and Stability AI services, I decided to go with Freepik.
+It offers superior quality and faster performance.
+Additionally, Freepik provides a wider range of effect options to choose from.
 ![alt text](./image.png)

 ```